Vogue Italia: 1966–1988: The Franco Sartori Years

 In 1966, Franco Sartori was appointed editor-in-chief and the magazine changed the name from Vogue Italia & Novità to Vogue Italia.
 The first issue with the new name was published in June 1966.
 Also during this time Consuelo Crespi served as the magazines 'Roman editor'.
-Sartori held the position of editor for 22 years until 1988.
+Sartori held the position of editor until his 1987 death, the last issue under his supervision would be published in 1988.
 During his leadership Vogue Italia was augmented by a string of sister publications, including L'Uomo Vogue and Vogue Bambini.

 1988–2016: Franca Sozzani years

 In 1988, Franca Sozzani (1950–2016) became the second editor-in-chief for the publication, with the July/August 1988 issue her first.
 Before editing Vogue Italia, Sozzani worked as editor for Vogue Bambini, and as editor-in-chief for Lei and subsequently for Per Lui, the men's edition of the former.
 After seeking new possibilities, the Italian journalist accepted the offer to edit Vogue Italia.
 American fashion photographer Steven Meisel shot almost every single cover and main spread under her time at Vogue.
 Beginning in the mid-1990s, the magazine distanced itself from sister editions and other titles with commercial appeal and moved closer to the independent publications of the time, developing an artistic and intellectual perspective with distinctive images, themes and subjects.
 Unlike other editions of Vogue, Sozzani continued to use models as cover stars, with a few exceptions.

-Since 2005 Vogue Italia published a series of issues inspired by social topics, starting with the young Hollywood/Paparazzi special that year (January), followed by the plastic surgery portfolio (July 2005); the privacy loss and paranoia post 11/S (September 2006); celebrities going rehab (July 2007); the Iraq War (September 2007); the swine flu outbreak (November 2009); webcams and social media (January 2007 and December 2009); The oil spill in the Gulf of Mexico (August 2010); the Body postivity movement (June 2011), and domestic violence (April 2014).
+Since 2005 Vogue Italia published a series of issues inspired by social topics, starting with the young Hollywood/Paparazzi special that year (January), followed by the plastic surgery portfolio (July 2005); the privacy loss and paranoia post 11/S (September 2006); celebrities going rehab (July 2007); the Iraq War (September 2007); the swine flu outbreak (November 2009); webcams and social media (January 2007 and December 2009); The oil spill in the Gulf of Mexico (August 2010); the Body positivity movement (June 2011), and domestic violence (April 2014).
 For the September 2008 issue Steven Meisel photographed a group of models inspired by the dogging sexual practice.
 Franca Sozzani refused to publish the story, which ended as part of the fall fashion issue of "V Magazine".

 The most notorious special was released in July 2008.
 Editor Franca Sozzani published the all-black issue, featuring only black models and personalities in the whole issue.

 On 22 December 2016 Franca Sozzani died at the age of 66.